Approach

 What Operating Partners Actually Need

 You don't need another AI slide deck.
-You need a clear picture of which portcos are ready, a plan that ranks by expected return, and someone who'll stay involved through implementation.
-Every operating partner we've worked with has the same complaint: lots of AI advice, very little AI execution.
+You need a clear picture of which portcos are ready, a plan ranked by expected return, and someone who'll stay involved through implementation.

 Portfolio-Wide AI Assessment